Oral Care & Hygiene

 Flossing is recommended at least once a day.
 Make sure that you use the floss to scrape up and down the sides of each tooth.
 Be careful that you do not force the floss too hard against your gums, as this can irritate your gums.
 While regular floss is recommended, floss picks may be used if you have difficulties with manual dexterity.

 Brushing and flossing regularly is important for your oral care and hygiene.
-If you have any questions about how to brush or floss properly, do not hesitate to call Mid Valley Dental at (920) 215-4160 today.
+If you have any questions about how to brush or floss properly, or about preventive dentistry, do not hesitate to call Mid Valley Dental at (920) 215-4160 today.
 It is also important to make sure you are having regular dental visits every six months.